Paul-Guerra/text-marker/README.md

  Cons:
   - Probably overkill if all you need is a simple word highlighter.
-  - You need to write you own view to render the array of tokens.
+  - You need to write you own view to render the token tree.
 You can refer to **[the rendering example](./examples/render.html)**

 ## Basic usage
 Text Marker exposes an object with methods that provides basic functionality.
 See below to get started and the **[examples](https://github.com/Paul-Guerra/text-marker/tree/master/examples)** page for more details.

 ### textMarker.parse
-Accepts accepts a string and arrays of rules and middleware and returns an array of tokens.
+Accepts accepts a string and arrays of rules and middleware and returns an tree of tokens.
 ````javascript
   let tokens = textMarker.parse('I have a *block* token', [rules], [middleware]);
 ````